kousu/disabletabs/README.md

 - `make test` - Run the extension on Firefox (stable) with a new temporary profile, and with `console.log()` directed to stdout.
 - `make package` - Package the extension into an XPI file.
 - `make signed` - Package and sign the extension into an XPI file.
 Requires [AMO](https://addons.mozilla.org) credentials in `api_secret.txt`.
-- to install, tell Firefox to open it: `firefox disable_tabs@1.3.1.xpi`
+- To install, tell Firefox to open it: `firefox disable_tabs-1.3.0-fx.xpi`
- - Firefox is picky about this: it won't accept this as a `file://` URL, and it won't accept it if there's `../`s in the path.
-It will accept it from `http://localhost:8000/` but you need to whitelist that site first(TODO: confirm this).
+ - Firefox is picky about this: it won't accept this as a `file://` URL, it won't accept it if you paste the path into the address bar, and it won't accept it if there's `../`s in the path.
+It will accept it from `http://localhost:8000/` but you need to whitelist localhost first(TODO: confirm this).

 When packaging, be aware of the `[.jpmignore](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm#Using_.jpmignore_to_ignore_files)` file: don't publish passwords or test code!